mutkuensert/mutkuensert.github.io/_posts/2025-12-07-solid-principles.markdown

     Logger: +log(message)
 ```

 Let's say if the program is in debug mode we want to print the message, or if the program is in release mode we don't want to print the message but we want to send the message to a service.
-If we put a flag parameter called **isDebug** for example, what will happen if we also want different behavior for different variants like **testDebug, testRelease, productionDebug** etc. The right way to prevent the complexity is facade pattern:
+If we put a flag parameter called **isDebug** in **log** method for example, what will happen if we also want different behavior for different variants like **testDebug, testRelease, productionDebug** etc. The right way to prevent the complexity is:

 ```mermaid
 classDiagram